-- A successful student will identify and compare the use and effectiveness of available makeup products and materials. - A successful student will demonstrate skills in the design and application of theatrical makeup for production. - A successful student will demonstrate skills in the use of advanced makeup materials. - A successful student will locate and give examples of facial anatomy as it pertains to various character factors, including age, gender, race, and species.
+- A successful student will demonstrate skills in the design and application of theatrical makeup for production. - A successful student will demonstrate skills in the use of advanced makeup materials. - A successful student will identify and compare the use and effectiveness of available makeup products and materials. - A successful student will locate and give examples of facial anatomy as it pertains to various character factors, including age, gender, race, and species.